sc2-arcade-watcher/server/WEBAPI.md

 etc.

 * Default `limit` of returned records per page is `50`, but it can be increased up to `500`.

+### Other

+- Timestamps are in UTC, given in ISO format with precision up to 3 decimal places.
+- For everything else not covered by the docs above, [consult the source code](https://github.com/sc2-arcade-watcher/server/tree/master/src/api).

 ---